LogtalkDotOrg/logtalk-for-vscode/README.md

 ### Refactoring support

 Several refactoring operations are supported.
 Users should commit their work before using this feature and preview the changes (when available) before applying them.
-After, the "Make - Reload" and "Make - Check" commands can be used to verify the changes before committing them.
+After, the "Make - Reload" and "Make - Check" commands can be used to verify the changes before committing them (note that this command can be called automatically when saving a file using the `logtalk.make.onSave` setting).
 Due to VSCode limitations, refactoring operations that require user input cannot be not previewed.
 But the files changed are opened in the editor and the user can verify the changes before saving them.
 Note that most refactoring operations require the code to be loaded.
 Some of them may also not be complete, notably due to the use of dynamic binding and meta-predicate features.

 #### Code extraction